session-replay-tools/MySQL-5.7/README.md

 # MySQL-5.7
-Make MySQL 5.7 high available through group replication
+Achieving High Availability in MySQL 5.7 Using Group Replication